Why Lockdowns Don’t Work

 And if people think COVID-19 is bad, over a million people die every year due to tuberculosis, but no one in the developed world ever talks about it.
 While unfortunate, COVID-19 is basically nothing when considering all the other things that kill humans every year.
 On the other hand, the COVID-19 lockdowns are destroying the economy, and will surely cause a massive economic recession that will set humanity back for at least a decade or two, much like the Great Recession from 2007-2009.

-The reason why American Indians had higher death rates from COVID-19 can likely be attributed to race realism.
+The reason why American Indians had higher death rates from COVID-19 can likely be attributed to genetic differences.

-Read More: Your Chance of Dying from COVID19: The Official Facts (According to the UK Govt) - Thuletide.
+Read More: The Odds of Dying from COVID-19: The Official Facts (According to UK Govt) - Thuletide.

 11. Notable Mention: Thuletide’s Covid Articles